gautamshrinivas/MindMaps/terraform.md

 ```
 * [refer here](https://developer.hashicorp.com/terraform/language/values/variables#arguments) for varible arguments.

-* simple types are string, number and bool
+* simple types are string, number, and bool
-* pass the variables from command line
+* pass the variables from the command line
 * terraform apply -var="target_region=us-west-2" -var="vpc_range=192.168.0.0/16" -auto-approve
 ## to create vpc with variables
 -----------------
-* Passing all the variable values from commandline is not sensible, so lets assign values to all the variables in .tfvars file
+* Passing all the variable values from the command line is not sensible, so let's assign values to all the variables in the .tfvars file
 * [referhere](https://github.com/asquarezone/TerraformZone/commit/ef7a3b6cb4f2bc61a0caa609f81aaa17611d9450#diff-607f380d33f20b3827cadabe4c5cd596c7f0bf9a748eb043f43faca39f7816b4)

 * and apply `terraform apply -var-file ".\dev.tfvars" -auto-approve`